Impact of Data Science and Artificial Intelligence on Modern Business

 This Apache-Spark-based platform runs a distributed system behind the scenes, meaning the workload is automatically split across various processors and scales up and down on demand.
 Increased efficiency results in direct time and cost savings for massive tasks.
 Like with all Azure tools, resources (like the number of computing clusters) are easily managed and it takes just minutes to get started.

 Reason 1: Familiar languages and environment

-While Azure Databricks is Spark based, it allows commonly used programming languages like Python, R, and SQL to be used.
+While Azure Databricks is Spark-based, it allows commonly used programming languages like Python, R, and SQL to be used.
 These languages are converted in the backend through APIs, to interact with Spark.
-This saves users having to learn another programming language, such as Scala, for the sole purpose of distributed analytics.
+This saves users from learning another programming language, such as Scala, for the sole purpose of distributed analytics.

 Familiar programming languages used for machine learning (like Python), statistical analysis (like R), and data processing (like SQL) can easily be used on Spark.
 Slight modifications of the languages (like package names) are needed for the language to interact with Spark.
 The below table gives the name of the language API used.